 Kathryn Robb

-Kathryn Robb, Executive Director of CHILD USAdvocacy, is a lawyer, legislative advocate, and law instructor who has been fighting to pass meaningful child sex abuse legislation for 14 years in multiple jurisdictions.
+Kathryn Robb, National Director of the Children’s Justice Campaign at Enough Abuse, is a lawyer, legislative advocate, and law instructor who has been fighting to pass meaningful child sex abuse legislation for over two decades in over thirty jurisdictions.
+She is a national expert on statute of limitations reform/elimination aimed at providing justice for survivors, accountability for abusers, and the prevention of child sexual abuse.
 As an outspoken survivor of child sexual abuse, Kathryn continues to use her voice to implement common-sense legislative change.
-A co-founder of New Yorkers Against Hidden Predators, a coalition of organizations, advocates, and sex abuse survivors from across New York.
-Kathryn worked closely with New York Governor Andrew Cuomo, his staff and New York state legislators to finally pass the New York Child Victims Act; after a 12-year hard-fought battle the bill was signed into law on February 14, 2019.
-Kathryn was instrumental in the SOL change to MA General Laws in 2014.
-She is a member of the Massachusetts bar.
-Kathryn received her Juris Doctor from New England Law| Boston and Master of Science in Clinical Counseling and Applied Psychology from the University of Hartford.
+Kathryn worked closely with New York Governor Andrew Cuomo, his staff, and New York state legislators to finally pass the New York Child Victims Act.
+She is a member of the Massachusetts Bar.
+Kathryn received her Juris Doctor from New England Law| Boston and a Master of Science in Clinical Counseling and Applied Psychology from the University of Hartford.

 Columns by Kathryn Robb